Frankie Lymon's Tombstone Blues 4: The Reunions

 “The 1980s was a very vibrant decade in that you could recapture some of the authenticity of the original doo wop era.
 Everybody was in their 40s, both the performers and the audience.
 When we did a show with the Teenagers and the Impalas and others in Atlantic City, it was very successful and kind of opened the doors for doo wop at the casinos,” Warshaw recalled.

-During those years, however, Jimmy Merchant, Herman Santiago, Morris Levy, and the three women who claimed to to by Frankie Lymon's legal spouse and rightful heir would all become involved in a number of court cases that revolved around the songwriting credits and royalties to "Why Do Fools Fall In Love".
+During those years, however, Jimmy Merchant, Herman Santiago, Morris Levy, and the three women who claimed to be Frankie Lymon's legal spouse and rightful heir would all become involved in a number of court cases that revolved around the songwriting credits and royalties to "Why Do Fools Fall In Love".
 Those hearings would also profoundly affect Ronnie Italiano and the UGHA.

 End of Part 4